crystalin/better-voice-typing/TROUBLESHOOTING.md

 | `0.001`   | -60 dB        | Very distant mic or a noisy environment.       |

 **Debugging Tip**: To see exactly why a recording was discarded, check the latest log file in your `Documents\VoiceTyping\logs\` folder and listen to the `temp_audio.wav` audio file.
 The log will contain a warning with the calculated audio level of your recording, which can help you fine-tune the threshold.

+## Transcription is Inaccurate or Cut Off

+With certain models like OpenAI's `gpt-4o-transcribe`, a known issue can cause the end of a transcription to be cut off.
+While the application includes a workaround to minimize this, it can still happen occasionally.

+### Solution: Retry Transcription

+If you notice a transcription is cut off or inaccurate, the most effective solution is to use the **Retry Last Transcription** feature from the tray icon menu.
+This re-processes the same audio, which often produces the correct result on the second attempt.